RamonOpazo/sero/AI_PLAN.md

   13) Optionally enhance directives and parsing templates

 Architecture Notes
+- Centralized prompt composition in backend/service/prompt_composer.py used by AiService.
+- AiService also exposes health() so all AI concerns are abstracted.
+- All AI functionality is abstracted via AiService; controllers remain declarative.
 - AiService also exposes health() so all AI concerns are abstracted.
 - All AI functionality is abstracted via AiService; controllers remain declarative.